JennysJam/blog/content/blog/cpp-mixin.md

 A lot of this is already sort of done by the C++ standard library with [concepts](https://en.cppreference.com/w/cpp/keyword/concept), so I mostly just think it's Neat and something you could add to earlier C++ versions.

-It's also something I think can show off the utilities of what the CRTP can do.
+It's also something I think can show off the utilities of what the CRTP pattern can do.